RayzorDuff/MushroomProcess/airtable_schema/README.md

 4. **Run your Airtable schema script**

-   - Use your script of choice (not included here yet) to:
+   - Use your script of choice (use create_airtable_from_schema.js as a base for developing your own) to:
      - Iterate `_schema.json`
      - Create tables
      - Create fields with correct types, options, and relationships